ppetrovtv/pine_script_docs/source/Custom_OHLC_bars_and_candles.rst

-Custom OHLC bars and candles
+Custom OHLC Bars and Candles
 ============================

 You may define your own custom bars and candles in Pine scripts.
 There